It’s UK and Ireland Outdoor Classroom Day on 23rd May 2019, the perfect time to enjoy the blossoming landscape of spring.

 Creative Star Learning has some original suggestions to maximise the time outdoors by recording the information using natural resources.

-They also suggest using outdoor space for hands on exploration of maths concepts, like this fraction wall using leaves.
-A more simple version just involves using sticks to understand fractions.
+They also suggest using outdoor space for hands on exploration of maths concepts, like this data gathering exercise with daisies.

 Space for science